Want your perfect workout program?

 Related: Stiff-Leg Deadlift Exercise Guide

-When performed correctly, the Smith machine RDLs, or Romanian deadlifts, are extremely effective at isolating the hamstrings, which is why it's included in our Smith Machine Leg Workouts.
-It will also work the erector spinae, gluteus maximus, and adductors and aid in strengthening the core and the lower body with one move.
+When performed correctly, the Smith machine RDLs, or Romanian deadlifts, are extremely effective at hitting the hamstrings.² This is why it's included in our Smith Machine Leg Workouts.

-What makes this exercise even better is the high levels of muscle tension that you get from the deep eccentric stretch.
+This exercise generates high levels of muscle tension and eccentric stretch at the bottom of the movement.
 This aids in building mass, specifically in the hamstrings.

 Related: Romanian Deadlift Exercise Guide